 The lockdown measures affected the supply chains, inventories, and, in turn, extended the time for deliveries, all of which directed more queries to the contact centers and put pressure on the agents.
 In such a situation, business leaders are focused on maintaining the CX quality by prioritizing their contact center strategies to give them the competitive edge.

-Keeping this in mind, HCL is partnering with Observe.AI, a leading Contact Center AI provider, to go beyond traditional sentiment analytics programs and leverage decision analytics.
+Keeping this in mind, HCLTech is partnering with Observe.AI, a leading Contact Center AI provider, to go beyond traditional sentiment analytics programs and leverage decision analytics.
 Technologies such as Contact Center AI will assist the human insights by providing precise information.
 This AI assistance will help enterprises in the following ways: